Warsaw

 Al. Jerozolimskie 65/79

-Directly opposite stands the Warsaw Marriott.
-A simple glass structure, the 140-metre hotel was the stage for Alain Robert’s first appearance in Eastern Europe.
+Directly opposite stands the Warsaw Presidential Hotel.
+A simple glass structure, the 140-metre hotel (previously the Marriott) was the stage for Alain Robert’s first appearance in Eastern Europe.
 Otherwise known as the French Spiderman, Robert scaled the 41-storey hotel with his bare hands, cheered on by a crowd of thousands.
 The Panorama Bar on the 40th floor offers a liquid way to view the city.
 The beer is among the most expensive in the city, but when you compare that to what the Palace of Culture charges it becomes something of a bargain: beer, view, no wind, and no hollering school children.
-More recently President Barack Obama called the Marriott home during his 2011 visit to the city.

 The HUB Warsaw